The hyponatraemia inquiry was first announced in 2004, following a TV documentary about the deaths of three children in Northern Ireland hospitals.

-Officially titled the Inquiry into Hyponatraemia-related Deaths, the tribunal is initially commissioned to examine the medical care and treatment given to Adam Strain, Lucy Crawford and Raychel Ferguson.
+The Inquiry into Hyponatraemia-related Deaths is initially commissioned to examine the medical care and treatment given to Adam Strain, Lucy Crawford and Raychel Ferguson.
 The chairman is expected to produce a final report and recommendations by 1 June 2005.

-The Police Service of Northern Ireland requests that the inquiry postpone its investigation into Lucy Crawford's case lest this compromise a police investigation into her death.
+The Police Service of Northern Ireland requests that the inquiry postpone its investigation into Lucy Crawford's case as it may compromise a police investigation into her death.
 The chairman agrees, but the inquiry continues to work on the cases of Raychel Ferguson and Adam Strain.

-An inquest into the hospital death of Belfast schoolgirl Claire Roberts opens in her home city.
+An inquest into the hospital death of Belfast schoolgirl Claire Roberts opens.
 Two doctors tell the coroner that her case should be referred to the hyponatraemia inquiry.

 The Public Prosecution Service (PPS) announces it has dropped its investigations into the deaths of Adam Strain and Lucy Crawford.

-The Public Prosecution Service confirms that no-one is to be prosecuted over the death of Raychel Ferguson.
+The Public Prosecution Service confirms that no-one is to be prosecuted over the death of Raychel Ferguson on 10 June 2001.